mindspore-ai/docs/docs/api_cpp/source_en/session.md

     - `inputs`: Model inputs.

-    - `dims`: Define the new inputs shape.
+    - `dims`: defines the new inputs shape.

 - Returns